Jobs-to-be-Gone (JTBG)

 Now zoom out again, what we tend to do is design within boundaries and abstracted, isolated needs.
 Our lens, as designers and researchers, is already biassed by the lens of the company we’re employed by.
 Our research, ideation, value creation are all determined by the value the company purports to deliver for customers.
 Our customer needs to do X, but we tend not to design in the context of the customer having done Y elsewhere.
 The task of those who work on behalf of customers is to be an anthropologist.
 Studying a culture, immersing in a culture, whilst being a vehicle or bridge to describe it to their own native culture.

 The first-principle of any UX process is what’s right, and what’s best for another person.
 Truly Human-centred Design.
 Not the individual business’ business-centred design.
-What we are talking about is the difference between whole-human experience, and whole human-experience
+What we are talking about is the difference between whole-human experience, and whole human-experience.

 The challenges with using JTBD